mrahhal/css-theming/Setup.md

 ```

 This of course can be in response to a button click for example, that the user clicks on to choose what theme he wants to activate.

+---

+There's a lot more to customize in css-theming.
+More documents/courses coming soon.